chronopoulos/samd21-synth-utils/README.md

 ## Build Instructions

-Connect at Atmel-ICE debugger to the SWD interface on the board, then:
+Connect at Atmel-ICE debugger to the SWD header on the board, then:

 ```
 make